Active Hemp and Parkinson's

-We developed our CBD to help with insomnia and broken sleep.
-And we noticed that our customers are using our CBD to treat anxiety and stress or CBD and the menopause.
+We developed our Active Hemp to help with insomnia and broken sleep.
+And we noticed that our customers are using our Active Hemp to treat anxiety and stress or Active Hemp and the menopause.

-However, we are contacted all the time by customers looking for information on CBD and Parkinson’s.
-I am always nervous commenting on this as I simply don’t know much about it, however over the weekend, I decided to do a little bit of online research into CBD and Parkinson’s.
+However, we are contacted all the time by customers looking for information on Active Hemp and Parkinson’s.
+I am always nervous commenting on this as I simply don’t know much about it, however over the weekend, I decided to do a little bit of online research into Active Hemp and Parkinson’s.

 Parkinson’s is a terrible ailment which I really hope we find a cure for.
 It affects an estimated 10 million people worldwide and in the UK is the second most common neurological disorder.
 Those diagnosed are usually over 50 years old with men being one-and-a-half times more to be diagnosed then women.